 |More than 11 shots on target||32 %||30 %|

 What you should notice in the table is that the conversion rate drops as the number of shots on target increases.
 This time, Arlington69 also did some statistical significance testing to beef up his conclusion.
+The tests do indeed suggest that the results are significant.

-There is however a tiny problem.
+There is however a tiny flaw in Arlington69’s argument.

 In scientific terms, the purpose of Arlington69’s experiment is to test whether there is a causal relationship between (1) having many shots and (2) having a low conversion rate.
-But in order to test that, we need to establish what the conversion rates would look like for our three groups if everything was completely normal.
+But in order to test that, we need to establish what the conversion rates would look like for the three sample groups if everything was completely normal.
 This is what scientists refer to as the “null-hypothesis”.

 Arlington69 perhaps thinks that the null-hypothesis is so obvious that there is no reason to present or discuss it.
 Nevertheless, it is clear throughout his post that his experiment relies on the assumption that the conversion rates under normal circumstances would be the same for the three groups of matches.